samarkhatiwala/tmm/README.txt

 cd TMM/
 git clone https://github.com/samarkhatiwala/tmm.git

+Set the environment variable TMMROOT to point to the top level of the TMM directory.

-5) For each model, e.g., tmm/models/current/mops2.0/ there is a Matlab script to generate all input data (e.g., mops2.0/matlab/make_input_files_for_mops_model).
-Change the top-level path at the very top of the script (and, depending on the model, some paths to other data files), change any other options you want, and execute.
+5) For each model, e.g., $TMMROOT/models/current/mops2.0/ there is model-specific code (in src/); Matlab script(s) in matlab/ to generate input data (e.g., make_input_files_for_mops_model.m) and read model output (e.g., load_output.m); and run scripts and other runtime data such as namelists in runscripts/.

+To try out one of these models, make a directory, e.g., Test/, and copy the following to it:

+cp -p $TMMROOT/models/current/mops2.0/src/Makefile .

+(If there is a file *_TMM_OPTIONS.h in src/ copy that as well, e.g., cp -p $TMMROOT/models/current/mobi2.0/src/MOBI_TMM_OPTIONS.h .
+Edit this file to set compile-time C/Fortran preprocessor options.)

+Compile the code:
+(For some models you may have to first set additional environment variables as described in the corresponding Makefile.)

+make mops

+Copy the matlab and run scripts:

+cp -p -R $TMMROOT/models/current/mops2.0/matlab/* .
+cp -p $TMMROOT/models/current/mops2.0/runscripts/* .

+Change the variable base_path at the very top of the make_input*.m and load_output*.m scripts to point to the top level of any of the transport matrix configurations you downloaded in #3 above.
+Execute the make_input* script (e.g., make_input_files_for_mops_model.m).
 It should generate all necessary input data.
 With luck!
 (If there is missing data email me for it.)

-6) Compile code (e.g., for mops2.0):
-cd $HOME/TMM/tmm/
-mkdir Work/
-cd Work
-# First copy the driver code ...
-cp -p $HOME/TMM/tmm/driver/current/* .
-# ... and then the model specific code
-cp -p $HOME/TMM/tmm/models/current/mops2.0/src/* .
-make mops

-7) Copy all input data created in step 5 above and run scripts (e.g., $HOME/TMM/tmm/models/current/mops2.0/runscripts) to Work/

-8) Execute model using the example run scripts.
+Execute model using the example run scripts.

-9) Load output using the example load_output.m script.
+Load output using the example load_output.m script.